Thursday, August 09, 2007

 pyramid asunder

-The kolkatta shingara wass a really delicious and non spicy pyramid shaped vegetable puff.
-The skin is akin to those found on curry puffs and the insides were filled with cauliflowers, potatoes and whole peanuts.
-The texture of this puff was pretty interesting in comparison with regular puffs because of the peanuts which offers a more distinguished crunch.
-The taste department came across as a little bland, but it seemed that quite a few of the dishes here come with little salt.
-Like the kebab rolls above, these puffs could get one stuffed easily.
+The kolkatta shingara was a delicious non-spicy pyramid shaped vegetable puff.
+The insides were filled with cauliflowers, potatoes and peanuts.
+Texture of the puff was bolstered because of the peanuts which provided quite a bit of crunch.
+They were however a little bland, but it seemed that quite a few of the dishes here were served with little salt.
+Like the kebab rolls, these puffs were filling.

 palek paneer

-These palek paneer (cottage cheese in puree-ed spinach) were probably one of the not so tasty ones for me because of the bits of ginger in the spinach puree and it's definitely the first time I've encountered ginger in them.
-It was otherwise, like the regular variety.
+These palek paneer (cottage cheese in puree-ed spinach) wasn't so good for me because of the bits of ginger.
+It's the first time I've encountered ginger in them.
+It was otherwise like the regular variety.

 Kosha Mangsho (mutton masala)